RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-For Christians, the term takes on a different meaning.
-Salvation is central to their beliefs.
+For Christians, the term takes on a different meaning, and salvation is central to their beliefs.

-Christians believe that ‘salvation’ means being delivered from sin and its consequences.
-The Bible makes it clear that we are all guilty of sin.
-God is a holy and just God.
-Because of this, He cannot allow sin to escape judgement.
-The incredible thing about salvation is that we are all delivered from God’s judgement.
-So how does that work?
+The Bible makes it clear that all people are guilty of sin.
+God is a holy and just God and, because of this, He cannot allow sin to escape judgement.

 God does this through the death of Jesus on the cross.
 Christians believe that through Jesus’ death, all who have sinned can be forgiven and delivered from judgement if they choose to repent of their sins and put their faith in Jesus.